-The Games of the XXXII Olympiad, which have been delayed from 2020 due to the COVID-19 outbreak, will feature a record 33 sports.
+The Games of the XXXII Olympiad, which have been delayed from 2020 due to the COVID-19 outbreak, will now take place from July 23 to August 8, 2021 and feature a record 33 sports.

 There are around 50 sportspeople who currently train or have trained at the University who are in contention for a Tokyo Olympic place.
 We caught up with four of them – Joe Choong (modern pentathlon), Tom Dean (swimming) and David King (athletics) plus Ben Fletcher (judo) in 2011.
 Click on the links to see what they had to say.

-The Paralympic Games, which have also been rescheduled, will feature 22 sports.
+The Paralympic Games, which will now take place from August 24 to September 5 2021, will feature 22 sports.
 Among those hoping to take part are University-based wheelchair fencers Dimitri Coutya and Piers Gilliver, who are both reigning World Champions – here is a look behind the scenes into their successful training group.

 Pentathlon GB‘s Joe Choong became the first University-based athlete to set the Tokyo qualification standard when he won men’s individual gold in the Olympic host city at the 2019 World Cup Final, a test event for the Games.
 Read the full story by clicking here.